 Alterator

 Alterator is the base trait for stages that wrap a single inner stage — the alterand.
-It declares the abstract alterand member and seals dispose to forward to alterand.dispose(), so concrete subclasses never need to handle disposal themselves.
+It declares the abstract alterand member.
+Resource disposal stays with the Evolutions returned by apply and skip: a concrete alterator must make sure its evolution delegates dispose to the alterand's evolution.

 The type parameter S is covariant and bounded to Stage.Any, preserving the concrete type of the alterand in the wrapper's static type without information loss.